kennyalive/Language-Arena/README.md

 | simple         | 10 points  | 5  points  | 0 points     |
 | complex        | 20 points  | 10 points  | 0 points     |

-Scoring is performed on the language level not on the compiler level.
-If the benchmark is compiled with multiple compilers then the fastest result is selected for scores calculation.
+Scoring is performed on a per-language basis.
+If the benchmark for particular language is compiled with multiple compilers then the fastest result is selected for scores calculation.

 Maximum possible language score is 10 + 10 + 20 + 20 = 60

-Additionally per-language and per-compiler related running times are computed.
-The fastest time is considered as a unity and other times are scaled proportionally.
+Additionally per-language and per-compiler relative running times are computed.
+The fastest time is considered as a unity and the other times are scaled proportionally.

 Compiler notes
 --------------